 The master's in project management degree program covers relevant areas of study for today's competitive marketplace including statistics, cost and economic analysis and five core project management study areas.
-In addition to coursework, lectures, class discussions, workshops and guest speakers help students develop mastery of the program's curriculum, and satisfy the project management education requirement for the Project Management Professional certification offered by the Project Management Institute.
+In addition to coursework, lectures, class discussions, workshops and guest speakers help students develop mastery of the program's curriculum.

 Hands-On Practical Experience

 During the final year of study, master's in project management program students have an opportunity to obtain hands-on, practical experience in the field by working with organizations needing project management expertise.
 The capstone experience involves work on a complex, real-life project management challenge in a team-based environment, and enables students to demonstrate mastery of project management competencies.

 Diverse Career Opportunities

 Career paths for graduates with a master's in project management vary widely as public, private and military organizations all benefit from the expertise of project managers.
 According to a study published by the Anderson Economic Group (2008), an average of 1.2 million project management positions across several industries will need to be filled each year through 2016.